Phileosopher/commonplace/people-boundaries.md

 - Notify affected parties of relevant changes.
 - Honor what you say you'll do.

+APPLICATION: Don't seek extra privileges or the enforcement of your rights unless you're ready to take on the responsibilities that come with them.
+This will be [meaningful](meaning.md) if you do, but will be torture when you're required to act later.

 Privileges are expansions on our rights, but have further responsibilities associated with them.

 - The freedom to travel across public spaces without harassment.